HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 - The retry handler StatsFS mount at `/run/cxi/` will not be available.

-Due to these caveats, it is recommended that the `cray-libcxi-dracut` RPM only be installed on systems whose configurations require 200Gbps NIC support in early boot.
+Due to these caveats, it is recommended that the `cray-libcxi-dracut` RPM only be installed on systems whose configurations require HPE Slingshot CXI NIC support in early boot.

-## Check 200Gbps NIC host software version
+## Check HPE Slingshot CXI NIC host software version

-Each 200Gbps NIC RPM has the HPE Slingshot version embedded in the release field of the RPM metadata.
+Each NIC package has the HPE Slingshot version embedded in the release field of the RPM metadata.
 This information can be queried using standard RPM commands.
 The following example shows how to extract this information for the `cray-libcxi`
 RPM: